Quantum state of a suspended mirror coupled to cavity light -- Wiener filter analysis of the pendulum and rotational modes: Optomechanical Beam model

+We note that $\omega_A^2$, $\Delta_A^2$, $\omega_B^2$, and $\Delta_B^2$ depend on $\omega$.
+This is because the mirror is coupled to the beam described by $\delta X(\sigma,t)$, which has infinite numbers of degrees of freedom.
+Therefore, it is not trivial whether the mirror's modes are described by the variables of the mirror $\delta q$ and $\delta \Phi$.
+However, we are interested in the low-frequency region of the resonant frequency of the mirror, which is found under the condition $\omega^2 \ll T^2/4|E|I \rho$.
+This condition reduces Eqs.~(\ref{Omega_A})$\sim$(\ref{Delta_B}) to

-Thus, in the low-frequency region $\omega^2 \ll T^2/4EI \rho$, Eqs.~(\ref{Omega_Ap})$\sim$(\ref{Delta_Bp}) are independent of $\omega$, which implies that the theory can be reduced to a two-mode theory of $\delta \x$ and $\delta \Phi$.
-In the two-mode theory, the violin modes of the beam are neglected, but the internal friction of the beam is included in the complex Young's modulus.
-We also assumed that the cavity photons dissipated faster than the oscillations of the mirror $\kappa \gg \omega$.}
+Thus, in the low-frequency region $\omega^2 \ll T^2/4|E|I \rho$, Eqs.~(\ref{Omega_Ap})$\sim$(\ref{Delta_Bp}) are independent of $\omega$, which implies that the theory can be reduced to a two-mode theory of $\delta \x$ and $\delta \Phi$.
+In the two-mode theory, the violin modes of the beam are neglected, but the internal friction of the beam can be included in the complex Young's modulus.
+The complex Young's modulus makes small imaginary parts in the quantities, $\omega_A^2$, $\Delta_A^2$, $\omega_B^2$, and $\Delta_B^2$.
+In addition, we also assumed that the cavity photons dissipated faster than the oscillations of the mirror $\kappa \gg \omega$, in our analysis.